piiano/vault-demo-react/README.md

 ## Folder structure

-The code in this directory contains a demo client in React and a set of server implmentation available in common languages for a safe User management CRUD API with [Piiano Vault](http://piiano.com).
+The code in this directory contains a demo client in React and a set of server implementation available in common languages for a safe Customer management CRUD API with [Piiano Vault](http://piiano.com).

 The server includes [1 server implementation](server/README.md) - [Python Django](/server/python-django).
 Each server implements several RESTful implementations, each with the same endpoints and logic.